JoshBradshaw/Arterial-BP-MRI-Triggering-Unit/_posts/2015-02-15-apb-triggering.md

 This post describes the algorithm used to detect the peaks of the arterial blood pressure pulses for triggering.

-The algorithm is based upon the following requirements:
+The algorithm is based upon the following requirements and so forth:

 1. Must detect the pressure peaks using <40ms of delay.
 2. Must be capable of coping with DC drift in the same order of magnitude as the signal itself (past recordings with our instruments large DC drift).